 Definition of Household.
-For purposes of determining eligibility and allowance entitlement, a household is defined as one person living alone, or two or more persons living together all of whom contribute jointly to housing expenses unless legally dependent on a member who does contribute.
-Ordinarily, a household consists of persons related by blood or marriage, but unrelated individuals may be included, provided their income is counted in the amount used to determine eligibility.
-An eligible household may even consist entirely of unrelated individuals, provided it does not exceed a specified size; under some circumstances, unrelated full-time students may be included in such households.
+For purposes of determining eligibility and allowance entitlement, a household is defined as one person living alone, or two or more persons living together, all of whom contribute jointly to housing expenses or else are legally dependent on a member who does contribute.
+Ordinarily, a household consists of persons related by blood or marriage, but unrelated individuals may be included, provided that they depend on the head of the household for at least half of their support and that their income is counted in the amount used to determine eligibility.
+An unrelated lodger who pays rent to the head of the household is not considered a household member, but may separately be eligible for assistance.